TECH PERSPECTIVE / THE DIGITAL EDGE

 FA-1 is the perfect system to add redundancy and resilience to any private line requirement between east Coast US and Western Europe.

-Designed as a 100Gbps dual fiber loop, FA-1 can provide high capacity, fully-protected trans-Atlantic private line services between the US and Europe via separate North and South trans-Atlantic cables.
+Designed as a 100Gbps dual fiber loop, FA-1 can provide high capacity, fully-protected trans-Atlantic private lines between the US and Europe via separate North and South trans-Atlantic cables.
 And thanks to private, dedicated landings in UK, France and New York, with two-way diversity into US (no “Single Point of Failure”), FA-1 can ensure maximum network uptime.

 But if that’s not enough, FA-1 (South) remains one of only 2 subsea cable systems to connect directly between the US and France, and offers the lowest subsea latency between New York and Paris.

 Unlike with consortium-owned systems, full private ownership of FA-1 gives GCX gives total control over decision-making on all aspects of the services offered.
 This includes engineering, capacity, routing, upgrades, maintenance, service restoration, commercial and so on.

 So if your US to Europe connections are critical, and even if you already have trans-Atlantic private lines in place, can you afford not to consider managing your risk with FA-1 ?

 After all, when buying insurance, it is often much safer to talk to the underwriter than a broker.